sithmel/occamsrazor-validator/README.md

 var is8 = isNumber.match(8);
 var v = combineValidators(isNumber, is5, is8);
 ```
-and then trying to make it match:
+and then test if it matches:
 ```js
 v(1, 5, 8).value(); // it will return [1, 2, 2]
 ```